brunoterkaly/linux-perfmon/README.md

 ## Potential improvements

 There are many ideas for making this a better product.
-One improvement could be.
-Leveraging open source charting packages like Grafana.
+One improvement could be leveraging open source charting packages like Grafana.

 - https://grafana.com/